asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 **Measures of dispersion**: They measure the spread of data.

-**Measures of shape**: They measure the symmetry and kurtosis of the distribution.
+**Measures of shape**: They measure the symmetry and "tailedness" of the distribution.

 Location statistics
 -------------------

 There are two groups:

-**Central location measures**: They measure the values where data are concentrated, and that usually are in the centre of the distribution.
+**Central location measures**: They measure the values where data are concentrated, usually at the centre of the distribution.
 These values are the values that best represents the sample data.
 The most important are:

 -   Arithmetic mean